cloudpresser/press-cli/boilerplate/README.md

 [![CircleCI](https://circleci.com/gh/infinitered/press.svg?style=svg)](https://circleci.com/gh/infinitered/press)

-## The latest and greatest boilerplate for Infinite Red opinions
+## The latest and greatest boilerplate for CloudPresser opinions

-This is the boilerplate that [Infinite Red](https://infinite.red) uses as a way to test bleeding-edge changes to our React Native stack.
+This is the boilerplate that [CloudPresser](https://infinite.red) uses as a way to test bleeding-edge changes to our React Native stack.

 Currently includes: